ggsavin/voting-games/project-book/_build/html/_sources/intro.md

 ```{admonition} Mechanisms employed in Mafia/Werewolf
 {bdg-primary}`Hidden Roles`, {bdg-primary}`Negotiation`, {bdg-primary}`Asymmetric information`, {bdg-primary}`Voting`, {bdg-primary}`Elimination`
 ```
 Given this dichotomy and duplicity, SDGs are ripe for psychological analysis, and indeed, mafia was first played in the Psychology Department of Moscow State University[^mafia-wikipedia].
 A gamut of emotions are experienced playing these types of games, from catharsis when identifying deceptors, to perverse joy from lying, cheating and manipulating[^amongst-us-article].
-Other psychological uses of SDGs have been to treat anxiety through symbolic interaction {cite}`Conner2022-iu`, quantifying entertainment dynamics of SDGs{cite}`Ri2022-ih` and studying non-verbal communication.
+Other psychological uses of SDGs have been to treat anxiety through symbolic interaction {cite}`Conner2022-iu`, quantifying entertainment dynamics of SDGs{cite}`Ri2022-ih` and studying non-verbal communication {cite}`katagami2014investigation`.

 IN SDGs, communication and deception present unique challenges for AI agents trying to learn optimal strategies on top of the already challenging Multi-Agent-RL (MARL) setting {cite}`Dafoe2020-ds`.
 To better study these topics along with machine learning, multi-agent simulation, human-agent interaction and cognitive science, an yearly competition called AIWolf {cite}`toriumi2017ai` was started that is still being held to this day.
 Werewolf, the game played in this competition is simply a re-imagining of Mafia where the mafia are now werewolves, and villagers vote to eliminate who they believe are werewolves during the day.